 Native to California and Baja California, bush poppy (sometimes called tree poppy) is covered with cheerful yellow flowers from spring through early summer.
-This striking evergreen plant has blue-green, willowlike foliage that takes on a silver sheen in some types of light.
-Drought-tolerant to the extent that it languishes in irrigated garden settings, bush poppy is an excellent plant for xeric gardens, rock gardens, hedges, screens, and stabilizing slopes in arid environments.
+This striking evergreen plant has blue-green, willowlike foliage that takes on a silver sheen in some types of light. to the extent that it languishes in irrigated garden settings, bush poppy is an excellent plant for xeric gardens, rock gardens, hedges, screens, and stabilizing slopes in arid environments.
 Hardy in Zones 9-11 yet able to tolerate a hard freeze, it is great plant for western North America.

 Colors of Bush Poppy